hacky-tosh/Django-Multi-Author-Blog/README.md

 # Django-Multi-Author-Blog

-A Django blog where anyone can register himself and post his ideas through blogs A django blog with many functionality
+A Django blog where anyone can register himself and post his ideas through blogs A Django blog with many functionalities

-Frontend : HTML5 , CSS3, Bootstrap
-Backend : Django
-Database : SQLite3
+Frontend : HTML5 , CSS3, Bootstrap |  Backend : Django |  Database : SQLite3